 Value shown on the inventory

-Estimated actual value
+Estimated actual value.

 Present location

-The list, with a Report of Transfer of Equipment form (see Forms), shall be sent to the property manager.
-The transferor should indicate whether the equipment is available to other departments or is for sale.
-To preclude wrongful disposal of equipment obtained from government excess property sources, it is essential that the transferor apprises the property manager if there is any obligation to the government agency with regard to selling or salvaging the equipment.
-Further, such property must not be cannibalized or otherwise disposed of prior to receiving the property manager's approval.
-If the equipment is sold, the proceeds are deposited into an account to be administered by the executive vice president and provost.
-University of Texas at Austin Inventory Forms

-H. Equipment Acquired under Federal Research Grants
+The list shall be sent to the property manager.
+The department should indicate whether the equipment is available to other departments or is for sale.
+To preclude wrongful disposal of equipment obtained from government excess property sources, the department must inform the property manager if there is any obligation to the government agency about selling or salvaging the equipment.
+Further, such property must not be cannibalized or otherwise disposed of before receiving the property manager's approval.
+If the equipment is sold, the proceeds are deposited into an account administered by the executive vice president and provost.
+B. Equipment Acquired under Federal Research Grants

-Some grants include a condition that equipment acquired with grant funds be made available for transfer upon request by the awarding agency, unless such transfer is precluded by statute.
-The primary reason for this type of transfer involves transfer of the principal investigator and grant to a new institution to continue the project.
-Transfer of equipment to another institution must be made pursuant to a grant award that includes an authorization to assume title and establish accountability for the equipment.
+Some grants include a condition that equipment acquired with grant funds be made available for transfer upon request by the awarding agency unless such transfer is precluded by statute.
+The primary reason for this type of transfer involves the transfer of the principal investigator and grant to a new institution to continue the project.
+Transfer of equipment to another institution must be made pursuant to a grant award that includes authorization to assume title and establish accountability for the equipment.
 The transferring institution shall be required to provide the receiving institution and the awarding agency with a listing of the items of equipment, their dates of purchase, and acquisition costs.
-The receiving institution shall formally acknowledge receipt of the equipment and furnish copies of the acknowledgement to the transferring institution.
+The receiving institution shall formally acknowledge receipt of the equipment and furnish copies of the acknowledgment to the transferring institution.
 The principal investigator should secure approval from the granting agency if the cost of transferring the equipment is to be paid from grant funds.
 Equipment need not be transferred if:

-the original grantee retains the project for which the equipment was acquired and, with the approval of the awarding agency, places the project under the direction of a new principal investigator; or
+the original grantee retains the project for which the equipment was acquired and, with the approval of the awarding agency, places the project under the direction of a new principal investigator

-the cost of transferring the equipment as determined by the awarding agency is excessive; or
+the cost of transferring the equipment as determined by the awarding agency is excessive

-the new grantee does not need the equipment in order to continue the project.
+the new grantee does not need the equipment to continue the project

-In order to transfer the equipment, the principal investigator shall submit a letter to the executive vice president and provost, through the dean or appropriate official, requesting approval to transfer the equipment.
+To transfer the equipment, the principal investigator shall submit a letter to the executive vice president and provost through the dean or appropriate official requesting approval to transfer the equipment.
 The letter should include the grant number and name, the name of the receiving institution, and the name and title of the official authorized to assume title to the equipment.
 A copy of the letter from the granting agency authorizing the transfer of the grant and equipment to the receiving institution should accompany the letter to the executive vice president and provost.
 A list of the equipment must be submitted with the request letter showing:

 Inventory number